-self is configured with a link to the {apiRoot}/3gpp-group-message-delivery-mb2 /v1/{scsAsId}/tmgi-allocation{tmgi}/delivery-via-mbms/{transactionId} resource created by the SCEF for the request
+self is configured with a link to the {apiRoot}/3gpp-group-message-delivery-mb2 /v1/{scsAsId}/tmgi-allocation{tmgi}/delivery-via-mbms/{transactionId} resource created by the SCEF for the request.

-acceptanceStatus indicating whether the activation of MBMS bearer corresponding to the TMGI was accepted or rejected
+acceptanceStatus indicating whether the activation of MBMS bearer corresponding to the TMGI was accepted or rejected.

 scefMessageDeliveryIPv4 indicates the Ipv4 address where the SCEF supports receiving group message payloads separate from the Group Message Delivery Request.
 In the present document, the IN-CSE includes the group message payload in the Group Message Delivery Request and hence the IN-CSE ignores this information in the response.